🌐 All

 Scientific journal funded by the NIH and SAMHSA explaining the general uses, importance, and administration of naloxone.
 Includes discussion of IM versus IN formulations.

-As physicians, pharmacists, scientists, and specialists in poison information, we are experts in pharmacology, toxicology, and the management of opioid overdose and addiction.
-We applaud the effort to seek out new therapeutic strategies for management of these patients.
 We are concerned that use of a longer-acting reversal agent would not improve on current practice and could potentially cause harm.
 When withdrawal is precipitated by an opioid antagonist, there are few good management options.
 In most cases, the best strategy is to address and support the patient’s signs and symptoms until the effects of the antagonist wane.
 In the case of naloxone, which has a relatively short duration of action, severe withdrawal usually lasts less than an hour with symptoms typically persisting no more than 90 minutes.[25–27] A longer-acting antagonist is anticipated to cause longer-lasting precipitated withdrawal and may lead to worse patient outcomes.
 Clinical experience with both naltrexone and nalmefene suggests prolonged withdrawal is a complication of a longer-acting opioid antagonists.[28]
 Although a longer-acting antagonist may be theoretically beneficial for resuscitation of opioid-naive individuals in an opioid-induced mass casualty incident, this type of event has never been reported in North America and this application is unstudied.
-We are also concerned that patients who receive nalmefene may require longer periods of observation, by up to several hours, to observe for recrudescent effects as the antagonist effects wane.
-Patients who receive nalmefene will still need medical observation to ensure that respiratory depression does not recur after the effects of the medication subside.
-This will prolong ED visit length and challenge patient and clinician expectations, further burdening a taxed system.
-Further clinical study is needed to understand whether a reduction in repeat antagonist use justifies a longer length of stay or longer period of withdrawal.
-Finally, we are concerned that IN nalmefene has not been adequately studied for effectiveness in the actual setting and patient population: for patients with severe opioid intoxication in the out-of-hospital environment.
-Lack of proof of safety and efficacy in real-world use could result in significant harm if widely utilized.
-The potential benefits of nalmefene over naloxone (greater opioid receptor affinity, longer duration action) carry risk of causing harm.
-These benefits, if present, should be demonstrated in the clinical environment, balanced with the risks, and compared to naloxone prior to broad adoption of nalmefene.

-HMA’s Compassionate Overdose Response Summit suggests “high dose” naloxone isn’t necessary.
 More than 100,000 people in the United States die every year from drug overdoses, driven by the availability of illicitly manufactured fentanyl.
 On March 19, 2024, HMA held the Compassionate Overdose Response Summit to discuss overdose response and reversal drugs like naloxone in the context of a fluctuating drug supply.
 Forty experts participated in consensus-building discussion on a standard of care opioid overdose response protocol.
 Throughout four panel presentations, a critical message emerged: those responding to an overdose should aim to restore breathing without causing withdrawal by supporting the person’s breathing, giving low or standard doses of naloxone (0.4 mg intramuscular injection and <4 mg intranasal spray) until spontaneous breathing is restored, and creating a calm environment.
 Despite fluctuations in the drug supply, standard dose naloxone is effective.
-The standard dose of naloxone is considered 0.4 mg intramuscular injection and <4 mg intranasal spray.
-It is extremely effective and preferred by people who experience overdose.
-Reports at the Summit from four states (Missouri, Kentucky, Pennsylvania, and New York) made clear that an increase in naloxone dose is not a necessary response to the presence of fentanyl in the drug supply.
-Negative reactions following naloxone administration may be avoided, and anger can potentially be managed via low-dose naloxone titration and a calm, compassionate, and considerate communication style between the person who overdosed, the person who administered an opioid antagonist, and bystanders, including EMS.
-Another key takeaway from the Summit, and shared in the report released today, was the acute and long-term adverse outcomes of withdrawal on people who experience overdose.
-The way a person is treated during an overdose, i.e., the communication style of the responder, likelihood of withdrawal, and the care they are offered after, affects their risk behavior such as using more opioids to feel better.
-In a study from New York State, those who received 8 mg nasal spray were more likely to experience withdrawal than those who received 4 mg nasal spray.
-People who experience withdrawal after an overdose may be discouraged from seeking help in the future.

 No benefits to administration of 8-mg intranasal naloxone compared with 4-mg product were found.
 More data are needed to determine whether higher-dose intranasal naloxone would provide added benefits.